bonjourmalware/melody/docs/docs/quickstart.md

 + All the IP addresses to exclude from monitoring

 !!!
 Tip
-    Don't forget to exclude the IP from which you're SSH'ing
+    You will most likely want to ban at least the address from which you access the server and the addresses used for monitoring (don't forget your hosting provider's).

 Clone the repo to get the default rules and configuration files :

 ```git